 In order to instill patriotism and nationalism in citizens, the Supreme Court has made playing of national anthem mandatory before movie screenings in cinema halls across the country.
-The apex court has also said that when the national anthem is played in theatres, it should be accompanied with images of the national flag on screen and people must stand up.
+The apex court has also said that when the national anthem is played in theatres, it should be accompanied by images of the national flag on screen and people must stand up.
 Physically handicapped persons have been exempted from this order.
 Nevertheless, it reeks of judicial activism.
 As hardly anyone will disagree that national anthem or national symbols like our flag should not be respected, but it should also be kept in mind that patriotism comes from the heart and can never be forced.

-Now that playing national anthem in cinema halls has been made obligatory, there is no guarantee that it will not lead to increase in vigilantism.
+Now that playing the national anthem in cinema halls has been made obligatory, there is no guarantee that it will not lead to an increase in vigilantism.
 It is feared that the order may encourage some hardcore, fundamentalist groups to further their agenda of nationalism.
-In fact, to curb dissent, these groups have been clamouring from the beginning for the imposition of strident brand of nationalism in the country.
+In fact, to curb dissent, these groups have been clamouring from the beginning for the imposition of the strident brand of nationalism in the country.
 In that way, the Supreme Court order has disappointed those who have looked up to it as a custodian of constitutional propriety and freedom in the country.

 What is constitutional stand on national symbols?